Master FaceTime: Use It Like a Pro [Advanced Guide]

 On a Mac with macOS Monterey or later:

-Click on 'Create Link' in the FaceTime window.
+2. click 'Create Link' in the FaceTime window.

 Invite Android Users to a FaceTime Call:

 Android users don't need an Apple ID to join the call; they just need the link and a compatible web browser.
 This feature allows for greater inclusivity, enabling friends or colleagues using different operating systems to connect via FaceTime.
+Apple account recovery usually goes faster when you verify which trusted device, number, or recovery method is still available before you retry.

 Switch from a Regular Phone Call to FaceTime